-Appropriate personal protective equipment must be utilized to reduce exposure to infectious agents, animals, and contaminated equipment.
-Implementation of employee occupational health programs shall be considered.
+Appropriate PPE is worn to reduce exposure to infectious agents, animals, and contaminated equipment.
+An appropriate occupational health program is in place, as determined by risk assessment.

 The following standard and special practices, safety equipment, and facility requirements apply to ABSL-2: